-5 Fresh Ideas for Kitchen Window Treatments!
+5 Fresh Ideas for Kitchen Window Treatments

 You've spent months renovating the kitchen of your dreams.
-The quartz countertops are glistening, the appliances are shiny and brand new, but you neglected your windows during the remodel.
+The quartz countertops are glistening, and the appliances are shiny and brand new, but you neglected your windows during the remodel.

 If you're searching for window treatment ideas for the kitchen and aren't sure where to begin, we've got you covered.
 We're sharing 5 kitchen window treatment ideas that will rival the stunning kitchens on your timeline.